cdktf/cdktf-provider-helm/docs/provider.java.md

 - *Type:* java.lang.String

-The password to use for HTTP basic authentication when accessing the Kubernetes master endpoint.
+The password to use for the OCI HTTP basic authentication when accessing the Kubernetes master endpoint.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/helm/2.10.1/docs#password HelmProvider#password}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/helm/2.11.0/docs#password HelmProvider#password}

 ---